App page

 Fields configuration

-Learn how to manage access to fields on the Requests page
+Learn how to configure fields and display selected data on your Requests page.

 Warning